NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 We’ve designed **Record vaccinations** to make it easier to select the most common answers.

-We’ve removed the following questions because NHS England no longer requires these details to be recorded in RAVS:
+We’ve removed the following questions because this information is not sent to NHS England or to GP records:

 * Assessment date
 * Legal mechanism